An epicurean adventure to: The United Kingdom

 Yes!
 Just cut the sausage rolls to your desired size and bake for an extra 5-10 minutes.

-Dipping sauce suggestions
+Dipping sauce for sausage rolls

 Ketchup (tomato sauce), mayonnaise, garlic mayonnaise, mustard, sweet chilli sauce, BBQ sauce, chutney, gyoza dipping sauce, romesco sauce, pistachio or rocket pesto or beetroot hummus.